Bryan College - Dayton Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At William Jennings Bryan College, approximately 58% of students took out student loans averaging $5,391 a year.
 That adds up to $21,564 over four years for those students.

-The student loan default rate at William Jennings Bryan College is 4.0%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at William Jennings Bryan College is 6.9%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do William Jennings Bryan College Graduates Make?students who graduate from William Jennings Bryan College with a bachelor's degree go on to jobs where they make an average salary of $41,300 in their early years.
+How Much Money Do William Jennings Bryan College Graduates Make?bachelor's degree recipients from William Jennings Bryan College make around $41,300 per year during the early years of their employment.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Bryan College - Dayton